Cluster structures on braid varieties: Examples

-Let us consider the braid $\beta=11221122$ and the following three Demazure weaves for it.
-The first weave is depicted in Figure \ref{fig:weave_ex1}, where we marked the nonzero weights of one of the Lusztig cycles $\gamma_v$, $v$ the topmost trivalent vertex.
+Let us consider $\G=\SL_3$, the braid $\beta=11221122$ and the following three Demazure weaves for it.
+The first weave is depicted in Figure \ref{fig:weave_ex1}, where we marked the nonzero weights of the Lusztig cycle $\gamma_v$ associated to the topmost trivalent vertex $v$.
 Note that one of the edges, marked in yellow, has weight 2.
+The other two weaves are the left inductive and the right inductive weaves for $\beta$.

-The mutable part of the quiver has type $A_2$ and there are three frozen variables, as follows:
+For the Demazure weave in Figure \ref{fig:weave_ex1}, the mutable part of the quiver has type $A_2$ and there are three frozen variables, as follows:

 where the dashed arrows have weight $1/2$ and the solid arrows have weight $1$.
 A direct computation yields the following three frozen variables